-Daily Wire plans to make conservative kids’ shows to rival ‘woke’ Disney
+Daily Wire to make conservative kids’ shows to rival ‘woke’ Disney

 Shapiro made much the same criticism on his podcast.
 He denounced Chapek as “an abject coward” and offered a preview of what Boreing would announce about a week later.
 “We’re going to start making kids content over here at Daily Wire specifically.
 So you don’t have to be catered to by companies who hate your guts and cater to the people who despise your values,” he said.

 DW Kids is the company’s newest push into the entertainment industry.
-Boreing told employees that executives also plans to spend an equal amount of money to keep producing normal content.
-Forays into that territory include releasing multiple feature films — including one starring Cary Elwes — and a sports podcast.
+Boreing told employees that executives also plans to spend an equal amount of money to keep producing entertainment offerings.
+Forays include releasing multiple feature films — including one starring Cary Elwes — and a sports podcast.

 The Daily Wire has challenged other companies it deems “too woke” by directly competing with them in the marketplace.
 Earlier this month, it launched Jeremy’s Razors to get revenge on a former advertiser, the shaving company Harry’s, which stopped advertising with the Daily Wire after one of its hosts made “inexcusable” comments about LGBTQ people.